ilkadi/hello-gpt/README.md

 Hello-GPT is a project that implements a simple version of the GPT model.
 It's designed to experiment with language models in a hands-on way.
 While it was written for use on small personal machines, it does not require many modifications for multi-node multi-gpu execution settings.
+For a soft introduction, please read the post on [cyber-observer.blogspot.com](https://cyber-observer.blogspot.com/2024/02/hello-gpt-building-gpt-from-zero.html).

 ## Acknowledgements